 The movie stars Matt Damon and Heath Ledger.

 Content Note: PG-13 for some fantasy horror and suggestive content.

 #19 Buffy the Vampire Slayer (1997 TV Series)

 Why You Should Watch: If you like gothic heroines and gothic romance, Buffy is the gothic fantasy series for you.
 Like Angel, it mostly takes place in the modern-day, but there are numerous period flashbacks.

-The show is heavily inspired by gothic genre tropes such as darkness and shadows, a gothic mansion, gothic high school settings, and gothic dream sequences or gothic literary allusions.
+The show is heavily inspired by gothic genre tropes such as darkness and shadows, a gothic mansion, gothic high school settings, and gothic dream sequences or literary allusions.

 Content Note: TV-14 – Moderate language, sensuality, and violence (with some intense scenes).

 Why You Should Watch: This gothic tale about the life and romantic adventures of poet Lord Byron (the man who inspired Byronic Heroes) has a wonderful cast, including Jonny Lee Miller and Vanessa Redgrave.

 #21 Byzantium (2012)

 Why You Should Watch: This gothic-influenced vampire flick starring Saoirse Ronan and Gemma Arterton is full of Dark Romanticism and a depressing atmosphere.
 The period drama parts are flashbacks.
 Be warned; this is an explicit vampire film for adults.